Free Tool

 EPA Section 608 Leak Rate Thresholds

-The EPA requires owners and operators of refrigeration and AC systems with charges of 50 lbs or more to monitor and repair refrigerant leaks.
-Exceeding the threshold triggers mandatory corrective action requirements.
+Under 40 CFR § 84.106 (AIM Act, effective January 1, 2026), owners and operators of HFC refrigerant appliances with a full charge of 15 lbs or more must monitor and repair refrigerant leaks.
+Exceeding the applicable threshold triggers mandatory corrective action.

 | System Type | Leak Rate Threshold |